mik-laj/discovery-api/gen_data/release_notes_md/apigee_docs_release_notes_200805_apigee_integrated_portal_release_notes.md

 account:
 ` Unable to update user status `

+161985144  |  Integrated Portal  |

+**External spec URLs do not support redirects**

+When importing an OpenAPI Specification using a URL redirects will not be followed.

 161421338  |  Integrated Portal  |

 **Duplicate developer programs created and unable to delete**